ScilifelabDataCentre/pathogens-portal/CONTRIBUTING/adding_editing_information.md

 This is the second paragraph of the text.
 Markdown formatting should be used in the text.
 For example, you can make a piece of text italic by placing an asterisk at the beginning and end, *like this*.
 You can make a piece of text bold by placing two asterisks at the beginning and end, **like this**.
 You can also add a link with square brackets following round round brackets, [like this](https://example.com/data/).
 ```

+## Best practice for images

+Swedish pathogens portal uses lot of images, thus following ceratin practices can make site faster and site size reasonable.

+* Use appropriate image dimensions - depending upon the purpose of the image (thumbnail, cover, etc), the image dimensions should not exceed more than 100 pixels than required.
+For example, if the image is going to be used for a thumbnail that would take up `200px` in width and `100px` in height, it would be best if the image dimensions are not more than `300px` in width and `150px` in height.
+Macbook's inbuilt tool preview can be used to adjust dimensions, see section _"Change an image’s dimensions"_ at their [official document](https://support.apple.com/en-in/guide/preview/prvw2015/mac).

+* Use minimal file size - the images with appropriate dimensions should have less file sizes, but sometimes it can be high in file size.
+In such cases, we can use online compression tools (like [tinypng](https://tinypng.com/), [tinyjpg](https://tinyjpg.com/), etc) to reduce the file size.